larflows/func-flow/README.md

 ## Using referee (R interface)

 General note: during installation of dependencies, some may fail to install.
-Only numpy, pandas and spicy are required for the components of func-flow used by referee, so it will quite likely be able to run successfully anyway.
+If this occurs, run `pip install numpy`, `pip install pandas`, and `pip install scipy`, as these are the three libraries required for referee.

 The R interface allows uploading from data frames and reading out results.
 For now, the variable EFF_DIR in referee.R must be set to the top-level func-flow directory.
 Python 3 must be used; if a virtual environment is being used (as per